Which institution holds the most shares in Cameco Corporation (CCJ)

 The top institutional shareholder in the company is Beutel, Goodman & Company Ltd with over 20.86 million shares valued at $279.55 million.
 The investor’s holdings represent 5.25% of the CCJ Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Price (T.Rowe) Associates Inc with 20.15 million shares valued at $269.95 million to account for 5.07% of the shares outstanding.
 The other top investors are William Blair Investment Management, LLC which holds 15.41 million shares representing 3.88% and valued at over $206.5 million, while Vanguard Group, Inc. (The) holds 2.88% of the shares totaling 11.44 million with a market value of $153.35 million.

-Cameco Corporation (NYSE: CCJ) is 28.73% higher on its value in year-to-date trading and has touched a low of $7.36 and a high of $19.71 in the current 52-week trading range.
+Cameco Corporation (NYSE: CCJ) is 29.25% higher on its value in year-to-date trading and has touched a low of $8.60 and a high of $19.71 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CCJ stock was last observed hovering at around $16.61 in the last trading session, with the day’s gains setting it 0.64% off its average median price target of $17.02 for the next 12 months.
-It is also 20.21% off the consensus price target high of $21.62 offered by 11 analysts, but current levels are -45.94% lower than the price target low of $11.82 for the same period.
+The CCJ stock was last observed hovering at around $17.75 in the last trading session, with the day’s loss setting it -0.43% off its average median price target of $17.53 for the next 12 months.
+It is also 19.89% off the consensus price target high of $21.62 offered by 11 analysts, but current levels are -46.53% lower than the price target low of $11.82 for the same period.

 Cameco Corporation (CCJ) Analyst Forecasts